issararab/PEvoLM/README.md

 This is a bi-directional language model embedding the protein sequence in a numerical representation encoding biophysical, biochemical, and the evolutionary information of the protein.
 The pretrained weights are availble in a sub-branch of the repo, 'Evol_Info_Embedder', trained on a set of 2 Million proteins in a cluster of GPUs granted by Google.

+## Publication
+If you use PEvoLM in your work, please cite the following publications:

+- I. Arab, "PEvoLM: Protein Sequence Evolutionary Information Language Model," 2023 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), Eindhoven, Netherlands, 2023, pp. 1-8, doi: 10.1109/CIBCB56990.2023.10264890. [doi:10.1109/CIBCB56990.2023.10264890](https://ieeexplore.ieee.org/document/10264890)

 ## Protein Sequence Evolutionary Information Language Model (PEvoLM)
 ![](img/LM_architecture.jpg?style=centerme)